iro-nique/GZCTF-Cloner/README.md

 > Cloned games are hidden and require an invitation code per default.
 >
 > Cloned challenges are disabled per default.

-# Caviats

->[!CAUTION]
-> This Python script will duplicate games and challenges with nearly all meta data (descriptions, hints, flags, scores).
->
-> Local attachments are not re-uploaded though.
-The script will use the existing (local) asset url and just define a new remote url using your instance's url.
-If you are cloning accross instances, I recommend re-uploading attachments.
-This only affects selfhosted, locally uploaded attachments and not remote URLs.